getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 #### AWS S3 Compatible Endpoints

-You have to set those variables to use AWS S3 Compatible Endpoints.
+You have to set these variables to use AWS S3 Compatible Endpoints.

 |Name|Description|
 |--|--|